Church & Dwight Co., Inc. (NYSE:CHD) Expected to Post Earnings of $0.70 Per Share

-Equities analysts expect Church & Dwight Co., Inc. (NYSE:CHD) to announce $0.70 earnings per share (EPS) for the current fiscal quarter, Zacks Investment Research reports.
-Eight analysts have provided estimates for Church & Dwight’s earnings.
-The lowest EPS estimate is $0.69 and the highest is $0.73.
-Church & Dwight posted earnings per share of $0.77 during the same quarter last year, which suggests a negative year over year growth rate of 9.1%.
-The company is scheduled to issue its next earnings results on Friday, July 30th.
+Equities research analysts expect Church & Dwight Co., Inc. (NYSE:CHD) to report $0.70 earnings per share for the current quarter, according to Zacks.
+Eight analysts have made estimates for Church & Dwight’s earnings, with the highest EPS estimate coming in at $0.73 and the lowest estimate coming in at $0.69.
+Church & Dwight reported earnings per share of $0.77 during the same quarter last year, which suggests a negative year over year growth rate of 9.1%.
+The business is scheduled to issue its next quarterly earnings results on Friday, July 30th.

-On average, analysts expect that Church & Dwight will report full-year earnings of $3.03 per share for the current fiscal year, with EPS estimates ranging from $2.97 to $3.07.
-For the next year, analysts anticipate that the firm will post earnings of $3.26 per share, with EPS estimates ranging from $3.16 to $3.34.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side research analysts that cover Church & Dwight.
+According to Zacks, analysts expect that Church & Dwight will report full year earnings of $3.03 per share for the current financial year, with EPS estimates ranging from $2.97 to $3.07.
+For the next year, analysts expect that the company will post earnings of $3.26 per share, with EPS estimates ranging from $3.16 to $3.34.
+Zacks’ earnings per share averages are an average based on a survey of research analysts that that provide coverage for Church & Dwight.

-Church & Dwight (NYSE:CHD) last posted its earnings results on Thursday, April 29th.
-The company reported $0.83 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.81 by $0.02.
-Church & Dwight had a return on equity of 23.00% and a net margin of 15.63%.
-The company had revenue of $1.24 billion for the quarter, compared to analyst estimates of $1.21 billion.
-During the same quarter last year, the company earned $0.83 earnings per share.
-The company’s revenue for the quarter was up 6.3% on a year-over-year basis.
+Church & Dwight (NYSE:CHD) last issued its quarterly earnings results on Thursday, April 29th.
+The company reported $0.83 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.81 by $0.02.
+The company had revenue of $1.24 billion during the quarter, compared to analysts’ expectations of $1.21 billion.
+Church & Dwight had a net margin of 15.63% and a return on equity of 23.00%.
+The firm’s revenue was up 6.3% compared to the same quarter last year.
+During the same quarter last year, the company posted $0.83 EPS.

-In other Church & Dwight news, CMO Britta Bomhard sold 15,680 shares of Church & Dwight stock in a transaction dated Monday, March 15th.
-The stock was sold at an average price of $83.55, for a total transaction of $1,310,064.00.
-Following the completion of the sale, the chief marketing officer now owns 20,963 shares of the company’s stock, valued at $1,751,458.65.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+In other Church & Dwight news, CMO Britta Bomhard sold 15,680 shares of Church & Dwight stock in a transaction on Monday, March 15th.
+The shares were sold at an average price of $83.55, for a total value of $1,310,064.00.
+Following the transaction, the chief marketing officer now directly owns 20,963 shares in the company, valued at $1,751,458.65.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
 Insiders own 2.00% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in CHD.
-Perigon Wealth Management LLC lifted its stake in shares of Church & Dwight by 5.7% in the 4th quarter.
-Perigon Wealth Management LLC now owns 2,440 shares of the company’s stock valued at $213,000 after acquiring an additional 132 shares during the last quarter.
-Venturi Wealth Management LLC lifted its stake in shares of Church & Dwight by 10.3% in the 4th quarter.
-Venturi Wealth Management LLC now owns 8,203 shares of the company’s stock valued at $716,000 after acquiring an additional 768 shares during the last quarter.
-Comerica Bank lifted its stake in shares of Church & Dwight by 1.4% in the 4th quarter.
-Comerica Bank now owns 103,909 shares of the company’s stock valued at $8,824,000 after acquiring an additional 1,476 shares during the last quarter.
-Creative Planning lifted its stake in shares of Church & Dwight by 7.2% in the 4th quarter.
-Creative Planning now owns 22,005 shares of the company’s stock valued at $1,919,000 after acquiring an additional 1,480 shares during the last quarter.
-Finally, Castle Rock Wealth Management LLC increased its holdings in Church & Dwight by 7.1% during the 4th quarter.
-Castle Rock Wealth Management LLC now owns 6,010 shares of the company’s stock valued at $510,000 after purchasing an additional 398 shares during the period.
-80.57% of the stock is owned by institutional investors.
+Several institutional investors have recently modified their holdings of CHD.
+Pinebridge Investments L.P. increased its stake in shares of Church & Dwight by 141.3% during the first quarter.
+Pinebridge Investments L.P. now owns 292 shares of the company’s stock worth $26,000 after acquiring an additional 171 shares during the period.
+Baron Silver Stevens Financial Advisors LLC acquired a new position in shares of Church & Dwight during the fourth quarter worth about $28,000.
+JFS Wealth Advisors LLC acquired a new position in shares of Church & Dwight during the first quarter worth about $32,000.
+SOA Wealth Advisors LLC. acquired a new position in shares of Church & Dwight during the fourth quarter worth about $35,000.
+Finally, Stonebridge Capital Advisors LLC acquired a new position in shares of Church & Dwight during the first quarter worth about $35,000.
+Institutional investors and hedge funds own 80.57% of the company’s stock.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, June 1st.
-Shareholders of record on Friday, May 14th were paid a dividend of $0.2525 per share.
-This represents a $1.01 annualized dividend and a yield of 1.19%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, June 1st.
+Shareholders of record on Friday, May 14th were paid a $0.2525 dividend.
 The ex-dividend date was Thursday, May 13th.
-Church & Dwight’s dividend payout ratio (DPR) is currently 35.69%.
+This represents a $1.01 dividend on an annualized basis and a yield of 1.19%.
+Church & Dwight’s dividend payout ratio is presently 35.69%.

 About Church & Dwight